ezell38/Hello_CircuitPython/README.md

 ### Reflection

-One mistake I made during this assignment was setting the max to 5 not realizing that max correlated to the seconds.
+One mistake I made during this assignment was setting the max to 5.
+I did not realize that max correlates to seconds.